Chart Color Schemes

 Infrastructure

-Parkside has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Parkside has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects that are likely to affect the area.
-Notable ones include Unley Central, 12-16 Glen Osmond Road Mixed-Use Development, Unley Road Public Realm Streetscape Upgrade, and Unley 108 Apartments.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified twelve projects expected to influence the area.
+Notable projects include Unley Central, 12-16 Glen Osmond Road Mixed-Use Development, Unley Road Public Realm Streetscape Upgrade, and Unley 108 Apartments.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.